Leading Tasmanian health experts, community organisations and lived experience advocates met at a forum in Hobart today (30 July) to…

 The Alcohol, Tobacco and other Drugs Council Tasmania (ATDC) has called for an immediate investment in prevention activities to reduce…

-The ATDC gratefully acknowledges the financial and other support provided by the Tasmanian Department of Health, Primary Health Tasmania and the Australian Government Department of Health and Aged Care.
+The ATDC gratefully acknowledges the financial and other support provided by the Tasmanian Department of Health, and the Australian Government Department of Health and Aged Care.

 The ATDC is a Quality Innovation Performance (QIP) accredited organisation against the Australian Service Excellence Standards (ASES).